MTTGIT19/MTTGIT19/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Fira+Code&pause=1000&color=42F745&width=435&lines=Hi+there+-+I'm+Matt)](https://git.io/typing-svg)

 ## Military veteran turned Cybersecurity professional
 Take a look around or contact me via LinkedIn.
-I post anything from personnal work to masters projects.
+I post anything from personnal work to Master's projects.

 I've been building computers since I was little but I'm interested in most things IT.
 Here's a bit of what I'm currently working on:
 - Preparing for the OSCP.
 Lots of hands-on penetration testing and report writing (Obsidian is great for note taking).